nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Coming Soon

 The following features are planned for the coming update
-* Edit pair by index
+* Edit and add pair by index
-* Add pair by index
 * Delete elderly, volunteers and pairs by index
+* View pair details

 --------------------------------------------------